HamChowderr/myMVP-starterkit/README.md

    - Make sure Docker Desktop is running before starting Supabase

 5. **Install Stripe CLI**:
+   - Windows:
-   - Windows: Download the zip file `stripe_1.26.1_windows_x86_64.zip` from [Stripe CLI Releases](https://github.com/stripe/stripe-cli/releases/latest), extract it, and add the folder to your PATH
+     1. Download the zip file `stripe_1.26.1_windows_x86_64.zip` from [Stripe CLI Releases](https://github.com/stripe/stripe-cli/releases/latest)
+     2. Extract it to a folder on your computer
+     3. Add the folder to your PATH environment variable:
+        - Copy the full path to the folder where you extracted the stripe.exe file (right-click on the stripe file in File Explorer, hold Shift and select "Copy as path")
+        - Press Windows key + X and select "System"
+        - Click on "Advanced system settings" on the right
+        - Click the "Environment Variables" button near the bottom
+        - In the "System variables" section, find and select "Path"
+        - Click "Edit"
+        - Click "New"
+        - Paste the folder path you copied earlier (without the filename itself and without .exe, just the folder path)
+        - Click "OK" on all dialog boxes to save changes
+     4. Verify installation: Open a new Command Prompt or PowerShell window and run `stripe --version`
    - macOS: Use `brew install stripe/stripe-cli/stripe`
    - Linux: Download the appropriate package from [Stripe CLI Releases](https://github.com/stripe/stripe-cli/releases/latest)
    - Verify installation: `stripe --version`